-HS Codes (Harmonized commodity Description and Coding System) are numerical codes that describe the product that companies ship around the world.
-When importing products into a country you are usually required to make a legal declaration of the products to Custom Clearance.
+HS Codes (Harmonized Commodity Description and Coding System) are numerical codes that describe the product that companies ship around the world.
+It allows participating countries to use a standardized numerical method to classify traded goods on a common basis for customs purposes.

-HS codes help the customs agents of the importing country to determine the amount of duties that have to be paid along with VAT (Value Added Tax) for this particular product.
-Declaring the wrong HS code could lead to an inaccurate tax declaration and identifying the right category can be a matter of debate..
+HS codes will allow customs authorities of the importing country to determine the number of duties that have to be paid along with VAT (Value Added Tax) for this particular product.
+Declaring the wrong HS code could lead to an inaccurate tax declaration and identifying the right category can be a matter of debate.

 These codes are also used to assess if there are other controls on the import of products, whether they need special examination and other requirements.
 For example when ODM export wooden products to Australia they are subject to fumigation or other controls and the HS code can flag this to customs.

 How to identify your product’s foreign HS Codes?